dzhang314/my-markdown-docs/notes/misc.md

 :::
 ::::::

 Note that the empty set $\varnothing \subseteq V$ is *not* a linear subspace!
 The requirement of closure under linear combinations includes the *empty* linear combination, which the empty set fails to satisfy, since $\vo \notin \varnothing$.
-Hence, a linear subspace must always contain the zero vector.
+Because of this requirement, a linear subspace must always contain the zero vector.

 :::::: card